Queensland Railways 1800 class rail motor

 The 1800 class railmotors were a class of self-propelled diesel railmotors built by Commonwealth Engineering, Granville for the Queensland Railways.

 History

 In 1949, the Queensland Railways placed an order for 12 aluminium two-carriage 1800 class railmotors with Commonwealth Engineering, Granville.
 Each set comprised a power car (RM – "Rail Motor") and trailer car (TP – "Trailer Passenger").
 The railmotors seated 55 passengers and were delivered to Queensland Railways between 1952 and 1954.

-These trains where used on most Brisbane's surburban lines as well as country lines, especially in north Queensland.
-When used on suburban lines they usually utilised two diesel powered railmotors at each end and one or more non powered trailer cars between the two.
+These trains were used on most Brisbane's suburban lines as well as country lines, especially in North Queensland.
+On suburban lines, they usually ran with two diesel powered railmotors at each end and one or more non powered trailer cars between the two.
 However, the 1800 class were not popular with passengers as they featured uncomfortable seating, poor riding qualities and inadequate ventilation for Queensland's humid subtropical climate.